scholarsportal/text-mining/README.md

 ## Harvesting

-Now that you have a CSV file of all the data you'd like to harvest, run the harvester script: `python harvester.py`
+Now that you have a CSV file of all the data you'd like to harvest, run the harvester script: `python3 harvester.py`

 This script will loop through the CSV file and harvest the full metadata along with the extracted full text of the article into a [json lines](https://jsonlines.org/) file.
 These files can grow quite large very fast so make sure you have the appropriate disk space!